-The World Bank Group (WBG) includes the following related institutions: IBRD (International Bank for Reconstruction and Development), IDA (International Development Association), IFC (International Financial Coorporation), MIGA (Multilateral Investment Guarantee Agency) and ICSID (International Center for Settlement of Investment Disputes).
+The World Bank Group (WBG) includes the following related institutions: IBRD (International Bank for Reconstruction and Development), IDA (International Development Association), IFC (International Financial Corporation), MIGA (Multilateral Investment Guarantee Agency) and ICSID (International Center for Settlement of Investment Disputes).

 The main decision-making body of the WB is the Council of Governors appointed by each member country (Italy is represented by the Governor of the Bank of Italy).
 The body that manages the administration of the Bank is the Executive Council made up of 25 Executive Directors appointed or elected by the member countries.